 - Both – If you rank highly for keywords related to their local market, city or even subdivision, make sure you put screenshots of that in your listing presentation.

 - 2018 Profile of Home Buyers and Sellers – NAR

 Real Estate Marketing And Customer Demographics

 Having worked with real estate agents for years, I know that most agents are not using customer demographic data effectively in their marketing efforts.
 Here are a couple of ways that you can really be different from the other agents:

-Working Those Buyers – I am not great at talking about buyers (I only ever worked with 4 the two years I was a real estate agent!)
-That said, I would definitely look at the numbers and find out what that means for them buying a house.
+Working Those Buyers – I would definitely look at the numbers and find out what that means for them buying a house.
 I would get together with a lender and have a really cool chart that showed if you make $50K a year you can buy a $150K house, if you make $60K a year you can buy a $200k house, etc. I am here to tell you that data is not available readily on the internet and it would definitely be something first time homebuyers would be interested in!